lucidworks/solr/solr/modules/external-files/README.md

 The strategy for achieving better performance and scalability is the following:

-* Partitioning of external files first by shard and then a second level of partitioning within the shards.
+* Partitioning of raw external text files by shard and then creating a second level of partitioning within the shards to support parallel loading.
-* Sorting the partitioned files by unique id
+* Sorting the partitioned files by unique id.
-* Binary formatting of partitioned files to eliminate all parsing and object creation overhead during the load
+* Binary formatting of partitioned files to eliminate all parsing and object creation overhead during the load.
-* On new and first searchers, inside Solr, sorted partitioned binary files are created that reside in the index with a mapping between unique id and lucene id.
+* On new and first searchers inside Solr,  write sorted partitioned binary files that reside near the index with a mapping between unique id and lucene id.
 Each of these index partitions match up with a partition of the external files.
 * Parallel loading of the sorted, binary, partitioned files.
 The loading is done through a very efficient merge